electronic translators, electrical exam prep, scanners, spy gadgets, dvr, hidden cameras, weather radios

 Daily Reference Values (DRV):

 Recommended daily amounts set by the FDA for macronutrients - total fat, saturated fat, cholesterol, total carbohydrates, dietary fiber, sodium, potassium and protein.
-DRV's are based on current nutrition recomendations for a 2,000 calorie diet.
+DRV's are based on current nutrition recommendations for a 2,000 calorie diet.
 They apply to anyone age four and older.
 The DRV for sodium, for example, is 2,400 milligrams, whether you are aged four, forty-four or one-hundred four!

 Dietary Reference Intakes (DRI):